Axion-photon conversion in stochastic magnetic fields: Introduction

 In this work, we develop a systematic framework to quantify how axion-photon conversion alters the polarization statistics of photons propagating through randomly realized magnetic fields characterized by a power spectrum.
-In particular, we analytically derive not only the expectation values of the Stokes parameters but also their variances, which arise from the statistical nature of the magnetic fields.
-A notable feature of our framework is that it applies to magnetic fields with helical components, whereas many previous studies have been limited to non-helical fields.
+We are primarily interested in the process in which a fraction of the photons initially present is converted into axions.\footnote{ Throughout this paper, we use the term ``axion-photon conversion'' to refer to this process.} In particular, we analytically derive not only the expectation values of the Stokes parameters but also their variances, which arise from the statistical nature of the magnetic fields.
+A notable feature of our framework is that it allows for a statistical treatment of magnetic fields characterized by their power spectra, including helical components, and provides an analytical description of higher-order statistics of the Stokes parameters in terms of these quantities, in contrast to previous studies that have neglected helicity~\cite{PhysRevD.37.1237,setabuddin2025axionphotonconversionflrwprimordial,Mirizzi_2007}, or those that have not analytically treated polarization and higher-order statistics, even though helicity is included~\cite{kushwaha2025probingaxionphotonconversioncircular,seong2024axionmagneticresonancenovel,PhysRevD.96.043519,Li:2022mcf}.
 Within this formulation, we clarify how axion parameters are imprinted on the polarizations of photons through their conversion in randomly realized magnetic fields.
 We further derive consistency relations linking the expectation values and variances of the Stokes parameters, which hold independently of the detailed shape of the magnetic-field power spectrum.
 Our results demonstrate that nontrivial polarization structures can emerge, with characteristics that depend sensitively on model parameters such as the axion mass, the axion-photon coupling, and the correlation length of the magnetic field.
 By employing our formalism, electromagnetic signals propagating over cosmological distances---through statistically generated magnetic fields such as cosmological magnetic fields---can be used to place meaningful constraints on the axion parameter space.

 The present paper is organized as follows.
 In Sec.~\ref{sec:photonreview}, we review the propagation of photons in the presence of plasma, background magnetic fields, and the cosmic microwave background (CMB).
 In Sec.~\ref{sec:axionreview}, we review axion-photon conversion in background magnetic fields.
 We introduce the Stokes parameters to describe the polarization state of propagating photons and calculate how these parameters change due to photon-to-axion conversion.
 In Sec.~\ref{sec:random}, we introduce stochastic magnetic fields and study axion-photon conversion in these backgrounds.
 Assuming that the magnetic field is Gaussian and characterized by its power spectra, we derive the formulae for the statistical quantities (expectation values and variances) of the Stokes parameters.
 We also derive consistency relations among these statistical quantities, which hold independently of the specific forms of the power spectra.
 In Sec.~\ref{sec:numerical}, we numerically investigate the behavior of these statistical quantities.
 Sec.~\ref{sec:discussions} is devoted to discussion and conclusions.